idxbroker/wordpress-plugin/README.md

 This plugin requires a PHP version higher than 5.4.
 For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
 We also recommend using the latest production version of WordPress.
 See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.

 ## Changelog ##

+### 2.5.0 ###
+* New: Display saved links in property showcase and carousel widgets and shortcodes!
+* Fix: City links widget with property count uses single API call per MLS to get count.
+* Fix: Uninstall hook moved to separate uninstall.php file and cleanup routines more thorough.

 ### 2.4.5 ###
 * Fix: Yoast SEO noindex detection